Call workflow

 Output node in Workflows

-The Output node in a Workflow defines what data is returned once the workflow has finished executing.
-This data can be text, variables, or rich media, and it is passed back to the conversation that triggered the workflow.
-The returned output can then be used in the following steps of the conversation to deliver dynamic responses.
+The Output node in a Workflow defines the data the workflow returns after execution.
+It returns text or variables and passes them back to the conversation that triggered the workflow.
+The returned output helps the AI agent use this data in the next steps of the conversation to deliver dynamic and personalized responses.

-The Output node ensures that results from operations like API calls, database queries, or logic functions are returned in a structured usable form to the AI agent to continue the conversation based on real-time data.
+The Output node ensures that results from operations such as API calls, database queries, or logic functions are returned in a structured and usable format, allowing the AI agent to continue the conversation based on real-time data.

 Types of Output